Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Introduction

+SNNs are targeting neuromorphic hardware implementations.
+Their robustness on low-cost neuromorphic hardware with limited memory, high noise, and large parameter drifting is critical for them to be competitive to DNNs in practical applications.
+This special yet important problem has been largely open.

+In this paper, we resolve the difficult training problem by developing a direct-train framework that does not need calculating neuron membrane potentials.
+We address the robustness problem by developing a neuron circuit to evaluate timing jitter and by training deep SNNs under weight quantizations.
+Our major contributions are listed as follows.

+\begin{itemize} \item Closed-form analytical input-output responses of spiking neurons are studied systematically, which shows that the nonleaky integrate-and-fire neuron with single-spike temporal-coding is the best choice for direct-train SNNs.

-\begin{itemize} \item Temporal-coded deep SNNs such as SpikingVGG16 and SpikingGoogleNet are developed and trained over the standard MNIST, CIFAR10 and ImageNet datasets.
+\item Deep SNNs such as SpikingVGG16 and SpikingGoogleNet are developed and trained over the CIFAR-10 and ImageNet datasets.
 New benchmark results are obtained.
-To the best of our knowledge, this is the first time that direct trained SNN is reported for the ImageNet dataset. \item A phase-domain signal processing circuit schematic is designed to implement the SNN neuron with energy efficiency $45\%$ higher than existing results.
-The neuron circuit is shown robust to input timing jitter and weight quantization. \item The temporal-coded deep SNNs are trained under weight quantization and noise perturbation to demonstrate their robustness in practical applications. \end{itemize}
+To the best of our knowledge, this is the first time that direct-train SNN is reported for ImageNet.

+\item A phase-domain signal processing neuron circuit is designed to show that our neuron is more energy-efficient than others and is robust to input timing jitter and weight quantization.
+Besides, our deep SNNs are trained under weight quantization and noise perturbation to demonstrate their robustness. \end{itemize}

 This paper is organized as follows.
 Related works are introduced in Section \ref{sec2}.
-The deep SNN is described in Section \ref{sec3}.
+Spiking neurons and deep SNNs are described in Section \ref{sec3}.
 Experiments are presented in Section \ref{sec4}.
 Conclusions are given in Section \ref{sec5}.